-Belladonna* Collaborative’s Germinal Texts trace feminist avant-garde histories and the writerly/poetic lineages that emerge in and through each book-length work in the series.
-Focused on authors and texts that provide generative grounds for other writers and their work, Germinal Texts gesture to networks of affiliation, whether explicit or subterranean; to allyships and inheritances; to the unfolding of a text through its readership; and to always provisional origins without endings.
+Belladonna* Collaborative’s Germinal Texts trace feminist avant-garde histories and the poetic lineages they produce.
+Focused on authors and texts that provide generative grounds for other writers and their work, Germinal Texts gesture to networks of affiliation, whether explicit or subterranean; to kinships and inheritances; to the unfolding of a text through its readership; and to always provisional origins without endings.
 Germinal Texts are works that gather dense histories and, for this reason, the series is designed to hold a space for critical discussion, with contextualizing front and back matter that launches new conversations.

 Not a second passes in conscious thinking about poetry, what poetry is, what poetry might be, that is not suffused with the presence of Lyn Hejinian’s language.
 We hear her, now, in all our thinking about “everyday life,” though we might not know the command of her work firsthand, even.
 Her mind at work routinely shakes us up, sometimes by the simple abundance of her resourcefulness in making words, phrases, sentences bend to the necessities of diverse experience.
 Positions of the Sun, waves aside the problem of genre (Jean Day “brushing her right hand gently in the air as if to move the statement aside”), as Hejinian pokes the edges of (pokes holes in) fiction, poetry, essay, to explore how each and all might carry on and care for literature as a time-based art.
 “I myself am not afraid of chaos but of fending it off,” Hejinian writes.
 This is not a confession of “a component of the secret that sits at the core of one’s singularity,” but a theorem about understanding the persistent fact of writing to live and live better.